 1. Consider shooting in Manual for portraits when the light level is constant

 If the ambient light levels aren’t changing, then you don’t need to change the exposure settings once you’ve decided which ones to use.
 The reason you should consider using Manual mode in this situation is because the Automatic exposure modes are influenced by the reflectivity of the subject.

 Imagine that you are photographing a model wearing white.
 Even if the light levels are steady the camera’s suggested exposure settings are going to change depending on how much white clothing is visible in the frame.
 Because of this you’re likely to end up with some underexposed frames.

 The easiest solution is to use Manual mode.
 That way you can concentrate on building rapport with your model and capturing interesting expressions without worrying about whether exposure is correct.

 2. Shoot in Manual when you’re photographing landscapes and using a tripod

 Manual mode is ideal for landscape photography because you can set a low ISO (for image quality), a small aperture of f8, f11 or f16 (for depth of field) and change the shutter speed to suit the light levels.
-It’s also easy to make adjustments to allow for any polarizing, neutral density or graduated neutral density filters you may be using.
+It’s also easy to make adjustments to compensate for any polarizing, neutral density or graduated neutral density filters.

 Manual mode also works well when you’re shooting landscapes at dusk.
 All you need to do is remember to check the histogram at regular intervals.
-As the light fades it moves to the left.
+You’ll see it move to the left as the light fades.
 You can compensate for this by dialing in a slower shutter speed (or opening the aperture or raising the ISO).